Enable Two Factor Authentication on Twitch

 Frequently Asked Questions

-Why Do I need 2fa on my Twitch Account?
+Why Do I need 2FA on my Twitch Account?

-2 step verification makes it much harder for others to access your account, and while it can make the login process slightly slower, anyone signing in to your Twitch account will have a much harder time.
+2-step verification makes it much harder for others to access your account, and while it can make the login process slightly slower, anyone signing in to your Twitch account will have a much harder time.

-What is Two Factor Authentication (2fa)?
+What is Two Factor Authentication (2FA)?

 Two-factor authentication is a security measure that is used in all kinds of high-security situations, not just Twitch.

-2fa is so popular when it comes to security because of the manner in which it helps protect your accounts, identity, money, and tons of other things.
-What makes 2fa so good is that it typically requires access to a physical object that the owner of the account should have, like your phone.
+2FA is so popular when it comes to security because of the manner in which it helps protect your accounts, identity, money, and tons of other things.
+What makes 2FA so good is that it typically requires access to a physical object that the owner of the account should have, like your phone.

 One example that most people don’t realize is two-factor authentication is our debit cards.
 You not only have to have the physical card when you purchase something, but also the PIN.
-And when used for online purchases, you have to put in the security code from the back of the card, which generally ensures the user has the physical card in their possession.
+When used for online purchases, you have to put in the security code from the back of the card, which generally ensures the user has the physical card in their possession.

 Be mindful, however, that you do have your phone nearby when logging in.
-If you don’t receive the code sent to your phone number, you will
+If you don’t receive the code sent to your phone number, you will not be able to access your Twitch account.

 What are authenticator apps?

 As mentioned above, SMS is not the only way to receive verification codes.
-An authentication app, like the Google Authenticator can be used to verify your account.
+An authentication app, like the Google Authenticator, can be used to verify your account.

 These apps are used to capture the image of the QR code with your mobile phone.
 The app will generate the required six-digit code you need to log in.